What is Acupuncture?

 Is Acupuncture safe?

 Yes, when administered by a licensed practitioner.
-A licensed acupuncturist has thousands of hours of training in the correct implementation and administration of acupuncture and associated oriental medicine techniques.
-The providers at Jade Star Acupuncture have graduated from an accredited college of oriental medicine and are licensed in the state of Arizona.
+A licensed acupuncturist has thousands of hours of training in the correct implementation and administration of acupuncture and associated East Asian medicine techniques.
+The providers at Jade Star Acupuncture have graduated from an accredited college of East Asian medicine and are licensed in the state of Arizona.

 Does Acupuncture hurt?